intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 ### Initialized

 Upon loading a new route and if the `DirectionsRoute` JSON is valid, route-following will start in the `RouteProgressState#INITIALIZED` state.
-From there, route-following will attempt to gain confidence that the GPS locations being passed to the device are actually the user's location.
-To establish this trust, at least a few location updates need to be delivered and they must be consecutively coherent in both time and space.
+From there, route-following will try to gain confidence that the GPS locations being passed to the device are the user's location.
+To show this trust, at least a few location updates need to be delivered and they must be consecutively coherent in both time and space.
 While it is in the process of establishing this trust, the route-following logic will report that it's still in the `RouteProgressState#INITIALIZED` state.

 ### Tracking